 Financial assets and liabilities are recognized initially at fair value.
-Transaction costs are included in the initial measurement of all financial assets and liabilities, except for financial instruments measured at FVPL.
+Transaction costs are included in the initial measurement of all financial assets and liabilities, except for financial instruments measured at FVPL in which the transaction costs are recognized in profit or loss.